davidhjp/sysj-py-comms/README.md

 ### Temperature, humidity and light values

-Each of these values are 2 bytes long (big-endian), and are computed by the following rules:
+Each of these values is 2 bytes long (big-endian), computed using the following rules:

 - Temperature: `First byte + Second byte / 100` Celcius
 - Humidity: `First byte + Second byte / 100` %RH